AarhusAI/helm-deployments/README.md

 `applications/argo-cd-resources/templates/projects/*.yaml` file for each application to argo knows with repos to stay in sync with.

-Last step in Argo installation is to install the resources:
+The last step in Argo installation is to install the resources:

 ```shell
 cd applications/argo-cd-resources/